sosarollie/sosarollie/README.md

 I'm Jesús, a 22 yo.
 Argentinian programming student and Front-end Developer that (sometimes) knows how to center a div properly.

-In all seriousness, I've been learning Web Development for almost a year now with the help of the folks at theodinproject.com/ and having a great time while doing so.
+In all seriousness, I've been learning Web Development for almost a year now with the help of the folks at [The Odin Project](https://www.theodinproject.com) and having a great time while doing so.
 Looking forward to keeping a steady pace and hopefully landing a job in IT in the near future.

 📚 Stack